-Boules – the chances are when you are in France you will either want to play boules or you will be invited to play boules whether you want to or not!
-The game is traditionally played with metallic balls on a dirt surface (as long as it’s flat and level!) with a glass of pastis or wine at hand.
-Many villages throughout France have a boules playing area providing a social focal point for neighbours to meet, play or watch the world go by.
+Boules!
+The chances are when you are in France you will either want to play boules or you will be invited to play boules whether you want to or not!
+The game is traditionally played with metallic balls on a dirt surface (as long as it’s flat and level) with a glass of pastis or wine at hand.
+Many villages throughout France have a boules playing area.
+It’s a social focal point for neighbours to meet, play or watch the world go by.

-We find that our neighbours like nothing better than to give the foreigners a good thrashing on the boules pitch – well that’s what they’d like but it doesn’t always work out that way since boules is about luck as much as anything else we find!
+The French like nothing better than to give visitors a good thrashing on the boules pitch.
+Well that’s what they’d like but it doesn’t always work out that way since boules is about luck as much as anything else we find!

-Boules or la pétanque as it is sometimes called is played by around 17 million people in France so I’m not exaggerating when I say it is a popular sport in France but anyone can easily and quickly learn to play and enjoy this ancient game (it is believed to originate from an ancient Greek game of tossing coins in about 6 B.C.).
+Boules or la pétanque as it is sometimes called is played by around 20 million people in France.
+Anyone can easily and quickly learn to play and enjoy this ancient game.
+It’s believed to originate from an ancient Greek game of tossing coins a two millennia ago.

 The purpose of the game is to win by throwing your balls to land closer to the small ball (cochonnet which literally means piglet) than those of your opponent.
 Sounds easy but it isn’t always!